 Option 2c - Replacing the five current non-dependant deduction rates with a standard deduction of £2 per week for each non-dependant in a household

-More detail and information on these proposals and how they may affect individual working age claimants can be found in the consultation document along with case studies which must be read before completing the survey.
+More detail and information on these proposals and how they may affect individual working age claimants can be found in the consultation document along with case studies.
 View the consultation document .
 (PDF, 435KB, 26 pages).